Deploy

 Step 8: Verify

-Verify the install in three phases: pods Ready → 10x processor alive → events flowing end-to-end.
-A probe passes when its commands exit 0 and match the expected output.
+Verify the install in three phases: pods Ready → 10x processor alive → metrics flowing to the dashboard.

 Step 9: Teardown